 It can be difficult to establish the appropriate diagnosis as these conditions tend to have atypical presentations in the senior population.
 We should not forget that a mood disorder can place senior patients at risk for developing medical problems.

-The impact of psychiatric symptoms on the brain’s biology after age 60 can became a serious concern.
+The impact of psychiatric symptoms on the brain’s biology after age 60 can become a serious concern.
 This is why early detection and intervention will assure better outcomes and improve quality of life.